 9) Withdrawal from the EPFO kitty is allowed to a physically-handicapped member for purchasing equipment required to minimize the hardship.
 The member is required to produce a medical certificate from a competent medical practitioner.
 The lowest of the member’s basic wages and dearness allowance for six months or, his/her own share of contributions with interest thereon or the cost of the equipment is allowed to be withdrawn.

 10) Withdrawal up to 90 percent of the EPF amount is allowed, the later of the attainment of the age of 54 years or within one year before actual retirement on superannuation.

 11) EPF withdrawal of up to 90 percent of the total corpus at any time after attaining the age of 55 years by the member is allowed, if the amount is to be transferred to the Life Insurance Corporation of India for investment in Varishtha Pension Bima Yojana.

 12) EPFO members can withdraw money for the construction of a house or purchase of a house/flat to live or purchase of a construction site.
 The member is required to have completed five years’ membership of the EPFO.

 13) In order to pay the outstanding principal and interest of a loan, withdrawal is allowed from the amount standing to the credit of the member in the fund.
 Withdrawal is allowed if the loan is obtained in the member’s name or spouse’s name or taken jointly by the member and the spouse.

-14) EPFO members can withdraw money for construction of house or purchase of a dwelling house/flat.
+14) EPFO members can withdraw money for the construction of a house or purchase of a dwelling house/flat.
 It includes a flat in a building jointly owned with others.
-The purchase or construction must be from the Central government, state government or a housing agency under a housing scheme.
+The purchase or construction must be from the Central government, state government, or a housing agency under a housing scheme.
 A five years’ membership with the EPFO is required to be completed.